-SGL Group stress test (balance sheet, net banking income and risk weight assets impacts) has been built on the basis of SG Group stress test by businesses considering some adjustments reviewed with the businesses (both in Luxembourg and at the SG Group level).
+SGL Group stress test (balance sheet, net banking income and risk weight assets impacts) has been built based on SG Group stress test by businesses considering some adjustments reviewed with the businesses (both in Luxembourg and at the SG Group level).

 As such, the stress test framework in place is part of preparing SGL Group's Risk Appetite and Internal Capital Adequacy Assessment Process (ICAAP).
 It is used in particular to check SGL's compliance with prudential ratios.
-It covers all of SGL Group's activities and is based on two global three-year-horizon macroeconomic scenarios: a core budgetary macroeconomic scenario and a macroeconomic scenario of severe but plausible stress extrapolated on the basis of the core scenario.
+It covers all of SGL Group's activities and is based on three global three-year-horizon macroeconomic scenarios: a core budgetary macroeconomic scenario and two macroeconomic scenarios of severe but plausible stress extrapolated based on the core scenario.
 Each scenario is developed for a large number of countries or regions and incorporates a series of economic and financial variables.
 Each global scenario is consistent on two levels: consistency between national scenarios and consistency of trends in national aggregates for each individual country.

 The core scenario is meant to represent the most likely course of events at the time of its formulation.
-It is developed on the basis of a series of observed factors, including the recent economic situation and trends in economic (budgetary, monetary and exchange rate) policy.
+It is developed based on a series of observed factors, including the recent economic situation and trends in economic (budgetary, monetary and exchange rate) policy.
 Based on these observed factors, economists determine the most likely trajectory for the economic and financial variables over a given time frame.

-The stressed scenario is intended to simulate a loss of business (based on real GDP figures) deviating from the core scenario, on a scale similar to that observed during a past baseline recession chosen for its severity.
-It is a systematic stress scenario, meaning it is constant in scale from one period to the next, whatever the trajectory forecast by the core scenario, as long as the baseline recession remains constant.
-The stress scenario is also generic, in that its triggering event is not specified.
+The stressed scenarios are intended to simulate a loss of business (based on real GDP figures) deviating from the core scenario.
 The impact of the stress scenario on the other economic and financial variables is determined by measuring its deviation from the core scenario.

-The stagflationary Stress scenario starts from a negative supply shock, modelled on the 1979 oil price shock, with an oil equivalent energy price shock of \$70/b, \$120/b, \$80/b, \$50/b over 4yrs.
+■ The stagflationary Stress scenario starts from a negative supply shock, modelled on the 1979 oil price shock, with an oil equivalent energy price shock of \$70/b, \$120/b, \$80/b, \$50/b over 4yrs.